- Ranked Choice Voting

-Different voting systems may encourage (or detract from) the representation of the full spectrum of voter opinions, experiences and interests.
-This page explores research into politics and the representation of different groups in society under ranked choice voting and other American election systems.
+Different voting systems may impact the representation of the full spectrum of voter opinions, experiences and interests.
+This page explores research into the representation of different groups under ranked choice voting and other American election systems.

 A 2018 paper by Sarah John, Haley Smith, and Elizabeth Zack shows that California cities which adopted RCV saw an increase in the percentage of candidates of color running for office, and increases in the probability of female candidates and female candidates of color winning office.
 (The author refers to the reform as “the alternative vote” or “AV” which is synonymous with ranked choice voting.)
 Learn more from this write-up by author Sarah John.